Marianne Maderna: Work

-This was large spatial installation with thousands of nocturnally glowing hanging sculptures and a hand-drawn 3D animation as a walk-in video projection.
-In the same year she walked over the Danube as a female pope in self-constructed aqua shoes.
+This was a large spatial installation with thousands of nocturnally glowing hanging sculptures and a hand-drawn 3D animation as a walk-in video projection.
+In the same year, she walked over the Danube as a female pope in self-constructed aqua shoes.
 In 2015, on the occasion of the 650th anniversary of the University of Vienna, Marianne Maderna presented 36 busts of famous women in juxtaposition to the 153 permanently installed busts and plaques of male notables.